utdata/rwdir/docs/03-import.md

 - You can use the paging numbers and controls at the bottom to page through the rows of data.
 - The number of rows and columns is displayed.

 Of special note here, we have only printed this data to the screen.
-We have not saved it in any way, but that will come soon, I promise.
+We have not saved it in any way, but that is next.

-## Assign our import to a data frame
+## Assign our import to a tibble

 As of right now, we've only printed the data to our screen.
 We haven't "saved" it at all.
 Next we need to assign it to an **R object** so it can be named thing in our project environment so we can reuse it.
 We don't want to re-import the data every time we use the data.